Public Television

 This journalism is made possible by viewers like you.
 Support your local PBS station here: http://www.pbs.org/donate.

-Explore additional reporting related to "Endgame" on our website:
+Explore additional reporting in connection with "Nuclear Aftershocks" on our website:

 Subscribe on YouTube: http://bit.ly/1BycsJW